josephbeuysmum/Dertisch/README.md

 -   API calls;
 -   management of external images;
 -   simplified access to Core Data;
+-	simple data storage for runtime properties;
 -   simplified integration of bundled json files; and
 -   the capacity to add bespoke proxies and services.

 And on the View side:

--	registration and presentation of Customers with related Waiters and Head Chefs.
+-	registration and presentation of Customers with related Waiters and Head Chefs; and
+-	multi-language text support.

 Head Chefs work by implementing the `DTHeadChef` protocol; waiters by implementing the `DTWaiter` protocol; and customers by subclassing `DTCustomer`.